 Dealing with the death of a loved one is never easy, whether the estate is simple or complicated.
 White Deer Legal works in partnership with Kings Court Trust for probate and estate administration.
 For more information about Kings Court Trust, click here to visit their website.

-Kings Court Trust is the leading specialist in the UK for estate administration, and like us, they focus on putting their clients first.
+Kings Court Trust is an award winning specialist in the UK for estate administration, and like us, they focus on putting their clients first.
 Contact us today for further information.